microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

   - `[Token <String>]`: The Apple Volume Purchase Program Token string downloaded from the Apple Volume Purchase Program.
   - `[VppTokenAccountType <VppTokenAccountType?>]`: Possible types of an Apple Volume Purchase Program token.

-WINDOWSINFORMATIONPROTECTIONPOLICIES <IMicrosoftGraphWindowsInformationProtectionPolicy1[]>: Windows information protection for apps running on devices which are not MDM enrolled.
+WINDOWSINFORMATIONPROTECTIONPOLICIES <IMicrosoftGraphWindowsInformationProtectionPolicy[]>: Windows information protection for apps running on devices which are not MDM enrolled.
-  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of security groups targeted for policy.
+  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of security groups targeted for policy.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AzureRightsManagementServicesAllowed <Boolean?>]`: Specifies whether to allow Azure RMS encryption for WIP
   - `[DataRecoveryCertificate <IMicrosoftGraphWindowsInformationProtectionDataRecoveryCertificate>]`: Windows Information Protection DataRecoveryCertificate